soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: January 17, Tuesday

+**Today's Progress**: Started Patatap clone.
+Express exercises.

+**Thoughts**: Routing and EJS templates are make me feel so in control.
+It makes me think about the web in a whole new way.
+Also, getting my feet wet with canvas and a graphics framework.
+Two different worlds.

 ### Day 14: January 16, Monday

 **Today's Progress**: Built a simple back-end using Node and Express.
 Worked on Simon app.